The lymphatic system is an extensive drainage network that helps keep bodily fluid levels in balance and defends the body against infections.

 One of the major lymphatic vessels is the thoracic duct, which begins near the lower part of the spine and collects lymph from the pelvis, abdomen, and lower chest.
 The thoracic duct runs up through the chest and empties into the blood through a large vein near the left side of the neck.
 The right lymphatic duct is the other major lymphatic vessel.
 It collects lymph from the right side of the neck, chest, and arm, and empties into a large vein near the right side of the neck.

 Lymph nodes are round or kidney shaped.
-They can be up to 1 inch in diameter.
+Most lymph nodes are about 1 cm in diameter but they can vary in size.
 Most of the lymph nodes are found in clusters in the neck, armpit, and groin area.
 Nodes are also located along the lymphatic pathways in the chest, abdomen, and pelvis, where they filter the blood.
 Inside the lymph nodes, lymphocytes called T-cells and B-cells help the body fight infection.
 Lymphatic tissue is also scattered throughout the body in different major organs and in and around the gastrointestinal tract.

 The spleen helps control the amount of blood and blood cells that circulate through the body and helps destroy damaged cells.